moyeras/COVID-19-Data-Analysis-Project-SQL/README.md

         1, 2;
         ```

+    ### Tableau Preparation Queries

-12. Retrieve total death counts for countries not associated with any continent:
+13. Retrieve total death counts for countries not associated with any continent:
         ```sql
         SELECT
         location,